bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 brew install osgeo-gdal-filegdb

 ## Fira-code is a lovely coding font
-brew tap caskroom/fonts
+brew tap homebrew/cask-fonts
-brew cask install font-fira-code
+brew install font-fira-code

 ## imagemagick for command-line image manipulation and use of the 'magick' R package
 brew install imagemagick